cryptomator/docs/source/desktop/volume-type.rst

 Volume Type
 ===========

-When a vault is unlocked it is integrated (also called mounted) into the operating system as a virtual drive, so you can browse the decrypted files.
+When a vault is unlocked, it is integrated (also called mounted) into the operating system as a virtual drive, so you can browse the decrypted files.
 Cryptomator currently offers three *volume types* used for mounting a vault.
 Each volume type has its own requirements, settings, benefits, and drawbacks.